microPaul/ATtiny412-Sleeping-Lighthouse/README.md

 Microchip application note *AN2515 AVR® Low-Power Techniques* is a good reference.
 It can be found at:  http://ww1.microchip.com/downloads/en/Appnotes/AN2515-AVR-Low-Power-Techniques-00002515C.pdf

-The purpose of this project is to simulate the light output of a lighthouse (based loosely on lighting pattern from the Pt No Point Lighthouse on Puget Sound) that produces a group of three flashes followed by an off period of several seconds.
-Basically, this program is an alterntaive blink sketch, except that when the LED is off the MCU will be in the POWER DOWN sleep state, drawing less than 1 microampere from the battery.
+The purpose of this project is to simulate the light output of a lighthouse (based loosely on the lighting pattern of the Point No Point Lighthouse on Puget Sound) that produces a group of three flashes followed by an off period of several seconds.
+Basically, this program is an alterntaive blink sketch, except that when the LED is off the MCU will be in the POWER DOWN sleep state, drawing typically less than 1 microampere from the battery.

 This code was written for the Arduino IDE using Spence Konde's megaTinyCore ( https://github.com/SpenceKonde/megaTinyCore ) and pyupdi style programming with a USB-serial adapter and 4.7K resistor.